Kessler and McKenna - the subjective categorization of gender

-Kessler and McKenna observed the importance of determining another person’s gender in their work “The Primacy of Gender Attribution.”
+Kessler and McKenna in “The Primacy of Gender Attribution” discuss the significance of determining another person’s gender in encounters with others.

 |When meeting someone:|